poenmasem/GetPrivacy/README.md

 > Note: Reports say that [Snappy Driver Installer](https://sdi-tool.org/)(SDI) contains adware.
 Not sure about this.

 * [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/) - Snappy Driver Installer Origin(SDIO).
 This method is the easiest method of installing drivers.
-**You should search for Touchpad and Graphics Drivers in your manufacturer website to prevent errors.**
+**You should search for Touchpad and Graphics Drivers in your manufacturer website to prevent any error.**
   - [Discussion Group](https://t.me/SDI_Origin) - Telegram

   - Nvidia Graphics Driver strip-down Guide: